 The detection of GW signals from CBCs is achieved through matched filtering~\cite{Abbott-guide}.
-This requires template waveform models to be pre-computed with a faithful representation of true GW.
-On the contrary, by their stochastic nature, CCSN signals are unmodelled, requiring a completely different approach for their detection.
+This requires template waveform models to be precomputed with a faithful representation of true GWs.
+On the contrary, by their stochastic nature, CCSN GW signals are unmodeled, requiring a completely different approach for their detection.
 In this case, a coherent time-frequency analysis of the data in a network of detectors is used~\cite{cWB,Szczepanczyk2023}.
 Correspondingly, the estimation of the source parameters in the case of CBC signals is done through Bayesian inference.
 This method uses a large number of waveforms (or ``approximants'') that cover a wide parameter space and applies stochastic sampling techniques to evaluate their likelihood functions.
-Besides being computationally expensive, it may become unsustainable as the number of detections increases (but see~\cite{dax_real-time_2021, Gabbard:2022} for likelihood-free alternatives, and~\cite{escrig2023, escrig2024} for novel computational proposals).
-However, there are various reasons why in general a Bayesian approach is not the optimal one for inference of CCSN GW.
-On the one hand, post-bounce signals rapidly become stochastic a few milliseconds after core bounce.
+Being computationally expensive, the Bayesian approach is, in general, not the optimal method to perform parameter inference of CCSN GW signals for several reasons.
+On the one hand, postbounce signals rapidly become stochastic a few milliseconds after core bounce.
 On the other hand, the amount of CCSN waveforms available is severely limited by the computational cost of the simulations and by the impossibility to build the waveforms using the same standard approximations employed for compact binaries.
-For the fairly brief, ``deterministic'' part of the early bounce signal, matched-filtering analysis or Bayesian model selection can be used to infer source properties (see e.g.~\cite{Abdikamalov:2014, Pastor-Marcos:2023}).
-We also note that the dominant features of CCSN waveforms can be extracted with Principal Component Analysis (PCA), where a mapping between their measured eigenvectors and the physical parameters of the progenitor star can be created~\cite{Afle:2021}.
-Moreover, for close enough sources, it is also possible to distinguish neutrino-driven CCSN from magneto-rotational CCSN using PCA~\cite{Rover2009, Logue2012, Powell2016, Powell2017, Powell2023}.
+For the fairly brief ``deterministic'' part of the early bounce signal, matched-filtering analysis or Bayesian model selection can be used to infer source properties (see, e.g.,~\cite{Abdikamalov:2014, Pastor-Marcos:2023}).
+We also note that the dominant features of CCSN waveforms can be extracted with principal component analysis (PCA), where a mapping between their measured eigenvectors and the physical parameters of the progenitor star can be created for third-generation detectors~\cite{Afle:2021}.
+Moreover, for close enough sources, it is also possible to distinguish neutrino-driven CCSN events from magneto-rotational CCSN events using PCA~\cite{Rover2009, Logue2012, Powell2016, Powell2017, Powell2023}.